epoymadness/epoymadness/README.md

 ###

-<h3 align="center">Hi, I am Epoymadness, and I'm interested in full-stack development.
-I believe in the intersection of art and technology.
-I trust in designing first and building later.</h3>
+<h3 align="center">Hey, I'm Epoymadness!
+I'm all about leveling up and constantly improving my skills in full-stack development.
+I see coding as an art, blending creativity with technology to build amazing things.</h3>
 <br clear="both">

 ###